technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Router (`src/router/`)

-Creates a router component that uses routes defined in pages.
+Provides a router component that uses routes from pages.

 ## Todo